WiolettaZajac/World-Happiness-Analysis-Python/README.md

 # World Happiness Analysis (Python)

-This project explores the World Happiness dataset using Python.
-I created it to practise data cleaning, exploratory data analysis (EDA), and data visualisation while working with a real-world dataset.
+I created this project to practise using Python to analyse a real-world dataset.

-Using Pandas, Matplotlib, and Seaborn, I analysed the relationship between happiness scores and factors such as GDP, social support, healthy life expectancy, and freedom to make life choices.
+Using Pandas, Matplotlib and Seaborn, I explored how factors such as GDP, social support and healthy life expectancy relate to happiness scores across different countries.

 ---